optimizely/nuclear-js/README.md

 #### Reactor

-In Nuclear a Reactor is the container that holds your app state, it's where you register stores, dispatch actions and read the current state of your system.
-Reactor's are the only stateful part of Nuclear and have only 3 API methods you REALLY need to know: `dispatch`, `get`, and `observe`.
+In Nuclear a Reactor is the container that holds your app state.
+It's where you register stores, dispatch actions and read the current state of your system.
+Reactors are the only stateful part of Nuclear and have only 3 API methods you REALLY need to know: `dispatch`, `get`, and `observe`.
-Don't worry extensive API docs will be provided for all of these methods
+Don't worry, extensive API docs will be provided for all of these methods

 #### Stores